agility/agility-cms-apps/typeform/README.md

 4. Your app should now be running on `localhost:3000`
 5. Install the App in your instance(s)

+Alternatively, you can install this app from this link:  [Register this App in Agility](https://manager.agilitycms.com/org/apps/create-app?name=Typeform&url=https://agilitycms-typeform-app.vercel.app/&description=Use%20forms%20from%20your%20Typeform%20account%20in%20Agility%20CMS.&icon=https%3A%2F%2Fcdn.agilitycms.com%2Fcontent-manager%2Fpublic-app-icons%2Ftypeform.png)

 ## Embedding the Typeform app response

 Once you've installed and applied the app as custom field to your page, you can then use the script below to run a dynamic embedded form from the data sent by your app.